-Its 843 acres of greenery, bridges, statues and more provide a perfect backdrop for a variety of New York City tales.
+Its 843 acres (340 hectares) of greenery, dozens of bridges, statues, and more provide a perfect backdrop for a variety of New York City tales.

 This daily two-hour walking tour features over 30 locations from your favorite TV shows & movies.

 Stop A - Plaza Hotel

 Its elegant, French Renaissance-style exterior has come to represent the pinnacle of New York luxury for many people.

 The Plaza is the main setting for the film “Eloise at the Plaza,” which was released in 2003 (and was based on a popular children’s book series from the 1950s).

 The hotel is also used as the main setting for Home Alone 2: Lost in New York.
 Kevin McAllister uses his dad’s credit card to check into a luxury suite at the Plaza.

 In It Could Happen To You, starring Nicolas Cage and Bridget Fonda, the cop and waitress who have split lottery winnings both check into the hotel.

 The 2009 comedy Bride Wars was also filmed at the hotel.
 The dueling brides, Anne Hathaway and Kate Hudson, book wedding spaces on the same day in the hotel.

 Stop B - The Wollman Rink

 When the two characters finally reunite, several years after their initial meeting, Jonathan (Cusack) is laying on the rink using Sara’s (Beckinsale’s) jacket as a pillow.

 Stop C - Central Park Zoo

 Though he tries for a while to keep them, he eventually donates them to the zoo (called the New York Zoo for the purposes of the film.)

 Stop D - Sheep Meadow

-In the film, a cop (Nicolas Cage) splits his lottery winnings with a waitress (Bridget Fonda) in lieu of a tip.
+In the film, a police officer (Nicolas Cage) splits his lottery winnings with a waitress (Bridget Fonda) in lieu of a tip.
 They become friends and eventually fall in love.

 When they were filming in Sheep Meadow, the director wanted to fill the meadow with actual sheep (just the way it used to be!), but the parks department refused.

 Stop E - Tavern on the Green

 In the film, Louis Tully attracts the stares of other diners as he is terrorized by a ghost that none of the others can see.
-Eventually they carry on eating as though nothing is wrong.
+Eventually, they carry on eating as though nothing is wrong.

-The restaurant also plays a major role in Mr Popper’s Penguins.
+The restaurant also plays a major role in Mr. Popper’s Penguins.
 Jim Carrey’s real estate developer character works for a firm that wants to buy Tavern on the Green to tear it down.

-Stop F – The Ghostbusters Apartment Building (55 Central Park West)
+Stop F - Ghostbusters Apartment Building

 Stop G - The Mall

 It is heavily featured in the 1979 Academy Award-winning film Kramer vs. Kramer, starring Dustin Hoffman and Meryl Streep.

 It is shown with beautiful autumn colors as the two main characters, played by Meg Ryan and Billy Crystal, are deepening their friendship.

 It is a Cinderella-type story, where Fiennes’ politician character falls for Lopez, a hotel maid, after assuming she is a wealthy socialite.

 Stop H - Naumburg Bandshell

-When Holly Golightly’s husband, Doc Golightly, tracks her down in New York City and wants to bring her home to his farm, Holly’s neighbor and friend Paul Varjak (played by George Peppard) talks to him at The Bandshell.
+When Holly Golightly’s husband, Doc Golightly, tracks her down in New York City and wants to bring her home to his farm, Holly’s neighbor and friend Paul Varjak (played by George Peppard) talk to him at The Bandshell.